CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 The internal name of the skill from *Skill System* that is used as the basis for the integration.
 > [!WARNING]
-> Bad things may happen if you typo this, and most of you have no need to tinker with it.
+> Bad things may happen if you typo this, and most of you will never have any need to tinker with it.
 # MCM Menu: Advanced Settings
 ## Enable debug logging
 * Config setting: `debuglogs`
 * Default: `false`

 Enables or disables basic debug logging from the addon.
-> [!NOTE]
+> [!IMPORTANT]
-> If this setting is not enabled, the game log will contain almost no information from DotMarks, and is probably useless for troubleshooting.
+> This is _absolutely required_ for reporting any bug or issue.
+If this setting is not enabled, the game log will contain almost no information from DotMarks, and is probably useless for troubleshooting.
 ## Debug logging is verbose
 * Config setting: `verbose`
 * Default: `false`

 If `debuglogs` is also enabled, this setting will enable additional logging that is more detailed, but also noisy.
+You should enable this for short periods if you know how to reproduce a problem, and are about to create a debug log for troubleshooting.
 > [!WARNING]
-> Don't enable this unless you're trying to troubleshoot a problem, and avoid leaving it enabled for long periods during normal play.
+> Don't enable this unless you're trying to troubleshoot a problem, and avoid leaving it enabled for a long time during normal play.
 It will quickly fill up your game log.

 ## Hide interaction dot markers
 * Config setting: `hide_interaction_dots`